-While the winter winds may howl, gardeners can find comfort in seed catalogs as they think about spring.
+While there's still a chill in the air, gardeners can find comfort in seed catalogs as they think about spring.
 Growing plants from seeds gives you an opportunity to grow more unusual flowers, vegetables, and herbs than you might find at a local garden center.
 And it can save you some big bucks.
 A 1-gallon pot of purple coneflowers (Echinacea purpurea), for example, may cost $8 to $10.
 A packet of seeds can provide dozens of the same plant for about one-third of the price.

 Each seed holds an embryonic plant that’s resting and waiting for the right conditions to germinate.
 One of the most satisfying things a gardener can do is plant a seed, nurture it, and watch it grow.
 It’s an enjoyable way to connect with nature.
 And it’s a wonder-filled adventure for children and adults.